Find Affordable College Courses

 Muncie, IN

 With a ranking of #7, Ball State University did quite well on this year’s best value schools for astronomy and astrophysics students working on their bachelor’s degree.
-Ball State is a fairly large public school located in the small city of Muncie.
+Ball State is a very large public school located in the small city of Muncie.

 Full Astronomy & Astrophysics at Ball State University Report